 Oil painting was introduced to Japan in the Meiji Period and practised by Kawakami Togai and Takahashi Yuichi, ironically at a time when Western appreciation of Japanese traditional art was very high.
 For example, Van Gogh had organised an exhibition of Japanese prints in Arles, which he referred to as "his Japan."
 Western church, military and public school music also merged with the traditional legacies to create a modern but discernably Japanese style.

-New Western sports made their appearance in Japan for the first time, such as baseball, golf, soccer, rugby, athletics and rowing at such new foreign institutions as the Kobe Regatta and Athletic Club.
+New Western sports made their appearance in Japan for the first time, such as baseball, golf, soccer, cricket, rugby, athletics and rowing at such new foreign institutions as the Kobe Regatta and Athletic Club.